splunk/public-o11y-docs/apm/apm-scenarios/troubleshoot-slow-traces.rst

 .. _trace-duration-view:

-Alex use trace duration view in Trace Analyzer and filters the time range
+Alex uses    trace duration view in Trace Analyzer and filters the time range
 ============================================================================

 Customer support shared that the customer reported slowness when going through the checkout flow at about 11:30am.
 So, Alex selects the trace duration view in Trace Analyzer and filters to the time range that matches the customer's report.